dliyamuf/hotel_book_cancellation/README.md

 - Not Effective for Complex Patterns
 - Sensitive to Outliers

+The default parameters value is choosen because it's ses L2 regularization (Ridge) by default, preventing overfitting without needing manual tuning, solver (lbfgs) works well for most datasets and ensuring convergence, and good for model baseline.
 ## **EVALUATION**
 We use confusion matrix to evaluate performance of classification model.
 Confusion matrix compares predicted value and actual values.
 The components of confusion matrix is:
 - True Positive (TP): when model correctly predicted positive class.